 In the first 7 months, the portfolio gained 35% after all commissions (60% annualized) in spite of some extreme mid-month volatility.
 Several times, the stock fluctuated by over 30% in a single month, something that our strategy has the most trouble handling.
 To check how the portfolio has performed since that time, go to our Track Record page.

 It all sounds too complicated – can you manage the 10K Strategy for me?
 Unfortunately, I can’t manage your money.
 I publish an options newsletter, and am not a licensed investment advisor.
-But through a mechanism called Auto-Trade, the best of all brokerage firms (in my opinion, and also Barron’s), thinkorswim, Inc. by TD Ameritrade, will execute my recommendations in your account for you.
+But through a mechanism called Auto-Trade, you can mirror any of our portfolios, without having to place the trades yourself.

 And there is more.
 First, you will receive a free Stock Options Tutorial which will acquaint you with the basics of option trading, including a simple explanation of the often-intimidating “Greeks.”
-Second, you will receive a free two-month subscription to our Insiders Newsletter, where you can watch our actual portfolios unfold each week (and receive Trading Alerts whenever a change is made in a portfolio).
-If you wish, you can mirror one or more of these portfolios in your own account, or sign up for Auto-Trade with thinkorswim, Inc. by TD Ameritrade and have the trades made for you.
+Second, you will receive a membership to our Insiders Newsletter, where you can watch our actual portfolios unfold each week (and receive Trading Alerts whenever a change is made in a portfolio).
+If you wish, you can mirror one or more of these portfolios in your own account, or sign up for Auto-Trade.

 And there is still more, like a list of 20 “Lazy Way” companies which allow you to make two trades at the beginning, and do nothing more for two full years.
 At the end of this period, you will have earned a minimum 100% on your investment, mathematically guaranteed, if the stock stays flat or goes up by any amount.
 In most cases, it can even fall by 5% and you make at least 100%, and it can fall by 25% and a small profit still results.
 (You can figure out all these numbers precisely, before you make the investment.)

-Once you have become an Insider (by buying the White Paper), you will have access to several valuable reports on a variety of option strategies, many of which you will not be able to find in any books on options.
+Once you have become an Premium Insider, you will have access to several valuable reports on a variety of option strategies, many of which you will not be able to find in any books on options.